anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Every man is a volume if you know how to read him.
+Quote: Life is really simple, but we insist on making it complicated.

-By: William Ellery Channing
+By: Confucius